kran0/gearwheel/README.md

 - First you need a project with complete build script
   like: unzip -> change directory -> perform build steps;

-- Create or select 'wheels' (profiles) usefull for your build job and set it in `GEARWHEEL_WHEELS` variable;
+- Create or select 'wheels' (profiles) useful for your build job and set it in `GEARWHEEL_WHEELS` variable;

   - `GEARWHEEL_WHEELS` variable may contain one or more